 Intro to Data Analytics

-package to visualize data as a part of the exploratory data analysis workflow
+tidyverse package.We will be using the ggplot2 package to visualize data as a part of the exploratory data analysis workflow

-expects your data to be organized in a “tidy” layout (Wickham 2014).Load data (download the hotels dataset for practice later)
+ggplot expects your data to be organized in a “tidy” layout (Wickham 2014).Load data (download the hotels dataset for practice later)

 [1] "hotel" "is_canceled"